AS.SearchHere.Close

 There is no “one size fits all” approach

-Medical cannabis can be taken orally (as an oil, capsule, or spray, for example), inhaled (through a vaporizer, for example) or applied topically.
+Medical cannabis can be taken orally (as an oil, capsule, spray, or as an edible, for example), inhaled (through a vaporizer, for example) or applied topically.
 Smoking cannabis is never recommended for patients due to potential damage to the lungs.
 Depending on the type of product and consumption method, how quickly the effects are felt and how long those effects last can vary greatly.

 There is no defined effective dose for medical cannabis, as dosage and effectiveness will vary significantly between people.
 That’s why it’s always important to work closely with your healthcare provider.